 “What about the stations of the cross on the Via Dolorosa and the Church of the Holy Sepulchre?”
 I asked.

-As I listened to Hadi explain the significance of the tomb, I realized that it had a double life: this tomb was sacred not only to Jews, but also to Muslims.
-The tomb was Islam’s fourth holiest place: first Mecca, then Medina, followed by the Al-Aqsa Mosque, and the Tomb of the Patriarchs in Hebron.
-Muhammad was thought to have stopped here on his Night Journey and He encouraged Muslims to make pilgrimage to this site.
+As I listened to Hadi explain the significance of the tomb, I realized it had a double life: this tomb was sacred not only to Jews, but also to Muslims.
+The tomb was Islam’s fourth holiest place: first Mecca, then Medina, followed by the Al-Aqsa Mosque and the Tomb of the Patriarchs in Hebron.
+Muhammad was thought to have stopped here on his Night Journey, and He encouraged Muslims to make pilgrimage to this site.
 Hadi cited, in less-than-perfect English, an Islamic tradition: “He who cannot visit me, let him visit the Tomb of Abraham.”